maxwell1997lzx/Walk-In-Clinic-Android-App/README.md

 You won't be able to run the app from the source code as I've removed my firebase credentials.

-## Known Bugs
-LOTS, please don't be too hard on me :0

 ## DataBase Information
 This project uses Google Firebase!

-### Why Is Your Code So Bad??
-Ya about that...
-So everything that I did in this project I learned as I created it.
-I have never programmed an android app before and well let's just say you'll be able to tell.
-The project was not planned or designed very well before development began and therefore there is a lot of redundancy and just horribly written code.
-Not to mention this project did have a strict deadline and a lot of rules and regulations.
-Anyways I think it's pretty good for a first try at android development!